EhbAIGit/ganganalyse/doc/jetson_nano_install.md

 6. Run `rs-enumerate-devices` from the terminal to verify the RealSense installation

-> At the moment, the script assumes Ubuntu 18 with graphic subsystem
+> At the moment, the script assumes Jetson Nano jp461 - Ubuntu 18 with graphic subsystem